Centers and Institutes

 The Writing Center

-The Writing Center offers one-on-one consultation, workshops and other services to assist students in enhancing their written communication skills.
-The Center, which is a part of the English Department, is located in Ekstrom Library and is open to all UofL students.
-Through the Writing Centers Research Project at the University of Louisville, the Center also conducts and supports research on writing center theory and practice and maintains a research repository of historical, empirical, and scholarly materials related to Writing Center Studies.
+The University Writing Center offers one-on-one consultations, workshops, and other services to assist members of the UofL community in improving their writing.
+The University Writing Center, which is a part of the English Department, is located in Ekstrom Library and is open to all UofL students, faculty, and staff.
+The Writing Center also hosts writing groups and events to support and sustain a culture of writing on campus.
+The University Writing Center is also a site for research on Writing Center theory and practice and are committed to being part of ongoing scholarly conversations about the teaching of writing.